AdobeDocs/journey-optimizer.pt-BR/help/using/configuration/frequency-rules.md

    >[!NOTE]
    >
-   >Mensagens <!--that do not have any selected category or messages -->em que a categoria selecionada é **[!UICONTROL Transacional]** não serão avaliadas com base nas regras de frequência.
+   >Mensagens <!--that do not have any selected category or messages -->em que a categoria selecionada é **[!UICONTROL Transactional]** não serão avaliadas com base nas regras de frequência.

    <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->